Westfjords, Diamond Beach, Jökulsárlón, & South Coast Self-Drive

 Yes!
 It’s possible to add extra activities or extend your trip with additional nights in Reykjavík or the countryside.
 Check the itinerary above to see what activities are available on what day.

 Once you’ve paid your deposit for your trip, we’ll finalize bookings for your accommodation, rental car, and any activities.
-As soon as we receive confirmation of everything, we’ll email your travel documents to you.
+As soon as we receive confirmation of everything, we’ll email you, letting you know your travel documents are available in our portal.

 We aim to finalize everything within a few weeks of receiving your booking request, but in busy periods this might take longer.
 That said, you’ll always receive all of your documents before your departure date.